david-drew/hddlr_docs/New OpenVINO Get Started Guide KAT.O.md

 ## <a name="run-sample-application"></a> Run A Sample Application

-Convert a model using the Model Optmizer then use a sample application to load the model and run inference.
+Convert a model using the Model Optimizer then use a sample application to load the model and run inference.

 **NOTE:** If you are running inference only on a CPU, you already have the required FP32 model.
 If you want to run inference on any hardware other than the CPU, you'll need an FP16 version of the model.